gelatodigital/automate-sdk/README.md

-# Gelato Ops SDK <!-- omit in toc -->
+# Gelato Automate SDK <!-- omit in toc -->

-Automate your smart contracts using Gelato Ops SDK
+Automate your smart contracts using Automate SDK

 - [Installation](#installation)
 - [How to use?](#how-to-use)